64Zbit.com

 Hi, I’m Doug Park — a lifelong technologist, problem-solver, and mentor.
 While I’m now retired, my curiosity and love for learning remain as active as ever.

 Over the course of a 30+ year career in the technology field, I had the opportunity to work across a wide range of industries — from aerospace and manufacturing to healthcare, insurance, and finance.
 I earned a B.S. in Computer Science with a minor in Psychology from McMurry University, and that unique combination served me well.
-While computer science launched my career, it was often my understanding of people that made the real difference — especially in translating between technical and business teams.
+While computer science launched my career, it was often my study of psychology that made the real difference — especially in translating between technical and business teams.

 Over the years, I became known as the “translator” or “firefighter” — someone who could bring clarity and direction to complicated or cross-disciplinary projects.
 I’ve always been drawn to the challenge of aligning systems and people, and I valued mentoring others just as much as solving technical problems.